Top 8 Diabetes-Friendly Fruits | You Can Eat More of

 Papaya

-Papaya is filled with antioxidants, which helps to prevent the deterioration of the body’s cell structure[vii].
-Unlike much other fruit, papaya being sweet has low sugar content.
-Thus, a person with diabetics can include papaya in his/her daily menu as good diabetes-friendly fruit.
+Papaya is filled with antioxidants, which help to prevent the deterioration of the body’s cell structure[vii].
+Unlike many other fruits, papaya being sweet has low sugar content.
+Thus, a person with diabetes can include papaya in his/her daily menu as good diabetes-friendly fruit.

 Papaya